isomerpages/pa-zhenghua/_stories/Bukit Timah.md

 permalink: /stories/bukit-timah/
 description: ""
 ---
-<iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/LdXCYLzsDMg" height="315" width="100%"></iframe>
+<iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/0-JJRdoqPQs" height="315" width="100%"></iframe>

-Angel's journey of helping friends with mental health issues began in Primary 4, when she supported a friend who was self-harming and engaging in dangerous online challenges.
-This experience had a profound impact on Angel, who began to experience her own mental health challenges.
-In Primary 6, Angel's struggles came to a head when she began to have thoughts of self-harm.
-Initially, she was scared to reach out to her mother, but to her surprise, her mother was understanding and supportive.
-She even found a psychologist to work through her issues.
-Today, Angel is doing better, and she is both supporting and being supported by her family and friends.
+Shefali is a mental health advocate and grassroots leader.
+She found that most people do not seek out information about mental well-being because they do not have any mental health issues.

+Shefali also   believes that educating others about mental health will help create a more caring society that can better  tackle challenges together.
+Everyone should also take care of their mental well-being, just like they take care of their physical health!